Conformal Embeddings via Heat Kernel: Introduction

-From the point of view of K\"ahler geometry and complex geometry, such a canonical isometric embedding is good, but one may seek more embeddings of this canonical type.
-In analogy to the Kodaira embedding (see e.g. \cite{GH}) in K\"ahler geometry that preserves the holomorphic structure, we have managed to find a family of canonical embeddings of compact Riemannian manifolds that preserve the \textbf{conformal} structure.
-Indeed, an isometric one is already a conformal one, but by starting with the heat kernel `almost' isometric embedding and looking into G\"unther's method, we have shown that by requesting the result map to be conformal and keeping each step done canonically, one can find \textbf{a family of canonical conformal embeddings} of $(M,g)$ into Euclidean space, with the isometric embedding as one special case among them.
-Throughout this paper, conformal embeddings are reffer to the embeddings that are conformal map, see Definition \ref{conformal embeddings}.
-In the following we present the main theorems, by fixing the constant $\rho>0$, and $0<\alpha<1$, and using Einstein summation notation throughout this paper.
+From the view of K\"ahler geometry and complex geometry, one may seek more embeddings of this canonical type.
+In analogy to the Kodaira embedding (see, e.g. \cite{GH}) in K\"ahler geometry that preserves the holomorphic structure, in the current paper we find a family of canonical embeddings of compact Riemannian manifolds that preserve the \textbf{conformal} structure.
+Indeed, an isometric one is already a conformal one, but starting with the heat kernel `almost' isometric embedding and looking into G\"unther's method, we have shown that by requesting the result map to be conformal and keeping each step done canonically, one can find \textbf{a family of canonical conformal embeddings} of $(M,g)$ in Euclidean space, with the isometric embedding constructed in \cite{WZ} as one special case among them.
+Note that the present paper partially fulfills the proposal of Wang and Zhu, specifically the part concerning the construction of canonical conformal embeddings, see \cite[Introduction]{WZ}.

+Throughout, conformal embeddings are referred to embeddings that are conformal maps, see Definition \ref{conformal embeddings}.
+In the following, we present the main theorems, fixing the constant $\rho>0$, and $0<\alpha<1$, and using Einstein summation notation throughout.